Law Firm Innovation On A Budget

 In opinion / By Charles Christian / 11 March 2019

-We’ve all read those stories in the legal press about big City, international, “Magic Circle” and “Silver Circle” law firms announcing they are going to spend millions of pounds on innovation projects involving leading-edge technology, space-age office spaces, radical new ways of working, and so on.
+We’ve all read those stories in the legal press about big City, international, “Magic Circle” and “Silver Circle” law firms announcing they are going to spend millions of pounds on innovation projects.
+These innovation projects primarily include leading-edge technology, space-age office spaces, radically new ways of working, and many more.